Why is My Boiler Leaking Water?

 In the case that the corrosion has spread throughout the system, it’s probably beyond repair and mean that you’ll need to replace your boiler.

-If your boiler pressure is too high then this could result in the boiler leaking, this is because the boiler needs to let out some of the excess pressure to avoid the unit imploding.
+If your boiler pressure is too high then this could result in the boiler leaking water, this is because the boiler needs to let out some of the excess pressure to avoid the unit imploding.

 You can tell if your boiler pressure is too high if the needle on the pressure gauge is pointing anywhere above 2.
 So if you can see that you boiler pressure is too high, you can simply reduce the pressure.
 The correct boiler pressure is between 1 and 2 on the pressure gauge.